pingcap/docs/tidb-cloud/tidb-cloud-upload-local-files.md

 # Upload Local Files to TiDB Cloud

 You can upload local files to TiDB Cloud directly.
-You only need to select the local file, select the the target cluster, and directly import the data after the validation is passed.
+You only need to select the local file and the target cluster, make changes if needed, and then directly import the data into TiDB Cloud.

 This feature now supports the following: